andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

   do you get started with importing your data, removing outliers errors and make that sweet graph?
 In this post, I'll share my favourite go-to sources on.
 date: 2020-04-27T12:53:33.840Z
-summary: Hope these ressources are useful.
-Remember, that if you have a problem, then Google probably holds the answer.
+summary: You've got Stata installed and are ready to analyze your data.
+But how do you get started with importing your data, removing outliers errors and make that sweet graph?
+In this post, I'll share my favourite go-to sources on.
+Here I'll share some of my go to ressources for when Stata serves you lemons.
 draft: false
 featured: false
 authors:
   - admin
+tags:
+  - stata
 categories:
-  - stata
+  - ""
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
 Whatever the question, "Google" is usually the answer.
-But here are some other great guides and ressources that I use a lot.
+But there a lot of great guides and ressources that might give you an answer a lot faster than simply wandering aimlessly around the internet.
+In this post, I'll share my favourite go-to sources for whenever Stata serves you lemons.

 **Stata cheat sheets ([link](https://www.stata.com/bookstore/stata-cheat-sheets/))**

-The best overview of (almost) all commands you are going to need.
+The best overview of (almost) all commands you are ever going to need.
 Commands are neetly sorted in the different steps most analyses consists of:

 1. Data processing: Importing data, exploring data for weird outliers, removing duplicates, making new variables etc. There are commands for importing from Excel, text files etc.
 2. Data transformation: Removing variables, labeling data, correcting errors, summarizing variables and generating new ones.
 And how to merge (combine) two data sets.
 Oh merging...